smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/readme.md

 Many of these items are solutions to everyday problems that I encounter in my daily SQL activities.
 Feel free to rummage around.
 I've tried my best to include detailed yet brief instructions for each of my scripts.

-⌨️&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;All SQL is written in Microsoft SQL Servers T-SQL, unless otherwise noted.
+⌨️&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;All SQL is written in Microsoft SQL Server T-SQL, unless otherwise noted.

 ## About